Walking the Talk with Steve Heimburger

 If you haven’t heard, Steve Heimburger of Team Heimburger has embarked on a journey of many thousand steps.
 He’s walking an epic journey of...

-Join BC Schizophrenia Society (BCSS) between August 16-30, 2020, for “Stomp Out Stigma,” BCSS virtual Scotiabank Vancouver Half-Marathon and 5K Charity Challenge.
+Join BC Schizophrenia Society (BCSS) on Sunday, June 27, 2021, to “Stomp Out Stigma” as part of the annual Scotiabank Vancouver Half-Marathon and 5K Charity Challenge.

-Sign up to run or walk, and join in the fun of the special scavenger hunt we’ve developed to help you explore neighbourhood and community as you train or do your run or walk.
+Sign up to run or walk 5k, 8k, 10k, or even a full marathon in your own backyard.
 We will be sharing a list of items that we hope you can find as you train or participate in this year’s run and walk.
 More details to come in the next few weeks.

 Ask your friends and family for donations to help raise funds for BCSS programs and services that support families affected by schizophrenia and other serious persistent mental illness.

 Reasons to join or create your own BCSS fundraising team: